 I have a beautiful long haired tabby/ tortoiseshell cross 1 year old but her right eye pupil is wide open and does not dilate, the left eye is similar but not as bad, the vet finds this ‘strange’ but is obviously not familiar with the problem.
 Can anyone help please?

-But this is perhaps a simplistic answer.
-Your vet should be fully aware of this.
-There is no substitute for a good vet providing advice on the spot.
+Of couse there is no substitute for a good vet providing advice on the spot.